 My father’s first job was in the Bombay State Secretariat in Economics and Finance wing.
 My brother Ravindra was born in Mumbai.
 Although Kaka was working in Mumbai, he was always in contact with his friends and mentors in Pune.
 One such mentor, Kakasaheb Gadgil persuaded him to appear for the Indian Civil Services exam.
 He appeared for the exam and was selected for the Indian Police Services.
 He became an IPS officer in January 1950.
 Ironically as a police chief, he was able to see all of the prior (British) government records against him.

 (The writer Sucharita Tilak is the daughter of Vasant Nagarkar, Sudhir Alekar provided assistance in writing heartfelt piece on her father)

-The second part will be published tomorrow.
-We are publishing the Marathi translation of this article in the December 4, 2021 issue of Sadhana Weekly.
+Marathi translation of this article has published in the December 4, 2021 issue of Sadhana Weekly.

 Part 2 Vasant Nagarkar Bravely Stood Against Political Emergency & Its Mighty Leader